 Here’s the harsh truth: no one cares about your product or service.
 Or, at least, no one cares unless you give them a reason to.

-Make sure your website has compelling messaging that speaks to your target audience.
-Invest in a professional design that reflects your brand too – a custom website can go a long way here, versus a templated or DIY solution.
+Make sure your website design has compelling messaging that speaks to your target audience.
+Invest in a professional web design that reflects your brand too – a custom website can go a long way here, versus a templated or DIY solution.

 3. You didn't define your target market